FeatureBaseDB/featurebase/CONTRIBUTING.md

 # Contributing to Pilosa

+The workflow components of these instructions apply to all of our repos.

 ## Reporting a bug

 If you have discovered a bug and don't see it in the [github issue tracker][5], [open a new issue][1].